Yao-Joe Yang, Sc.D. Distinguished Professor, National Taiwan University

-Dr. Yang joined the Coventor Inc, (Cambridge, MA) as a senior application engineer for one year before he joined the Department of Mechanical Engineering at the National Taiwan University (NTU).
-He is currently a full professor and holds the NTU Distinguished Professorship.
-From 2011 to 2017, He served as the department chair (re-elected in 2014).
-Since 2017, he serves as the director general of the Instrument Technology Research Center, National Applied Research Labs.
-In addition, he serves as the Chairman of the Taipei Chapter of IEEE Instrumentation and Measurement Society, and the Chairman of ASME Taipei Section.
-He also serves as the Board Director of the Chinese Institute of Automation Engineering, and the Board Director of the Chinese Society of Mechanical Engineers.
+After his doctoral studies, Dr. Yang worked for the Coventor Inc. (Cambridge, MA) as a senior application engineer for one year, and then started as a faculty member at the National Taiwan University (NTU).
+Currently He holds the NTU Distinguished Professorship.
+From 2011 to 2017, He served as the chair of the Mechanical Engineering Department of NTU.
+Since 2017, he serves as the director general of the Taiwan Instrument Research Institute (TIRI), which is one of the National Labs affiliated with the NARLabs of Taiwan.
+In addition, he serves as the chairman of the Taipei Chapter of IEEE IMS (Instrumentation and Measurement Society), and the chairman of ASME Taipei Section.
+He also serves as the board director of the Chinese Institute of Automation Engineering, and the board director of the Chinese Metrology Society.

-His research interests include microelectromechanical systems, nanotechnology, high-precision micromachining, flexible sensing arrays, sensor network, parallel processing, and semiconductor devices and vacuum microelectronics modeling.He has been consulted by more than three U.S-based companies and four Taiwan-based organizations.Dr.
-Yang is a member of IEEE.He is also the recipient of the Outstanding Research Award as well as Dr. Da-Yu Wu Memorial Award (Outstanding Young Researcher Award)of the National Science Council.
+Dr. Yang's research interests include microelectromechanical systems (MEMS), nanotechnology, high-precision micromachining, flexible sensing arrays, sensor network, parallel processing, and semiconductor devices and vacuum microelectronics modeling.He has been consulted by more than three U.S-based companies and four Taiwan-based organizations.Dr.
+Yang is a senior member of IEEE.He is also the recipient of the Outstanding Research Award as well as Dr. Da-Yu Wu Memorial Award (Outstanding Young Researcher Award) of the National Science Council.
 He also received the NTU Outstanding Researcher Award.